Losant/losant-docs/docs/workflows/logic/csv-encode.md

 ### Input Path

-This required field specifies the payload path where the CSV String to be encoded is located.
+This required field specifies the payload path where the object array to be encoded is located.

 ![CSV Encode Node Input](/images/workflows/logic/csv-encode-node-input.png "CSV Encode Node Input")